chisel/fluorite/docs/src/contents/index-1.3.0.md

-The documentation content consists of JSON/YAML files for documenting REST APIs and Markdown files for any other types of documentation.
+The documentation content consists of JSON files for documenting REST APIs and Markdown files for any other types of documentation.
 These content files are presented as sections defined inside the configuration file and can be bundled together.

 ## Sections